charithrdy/Image-Orientation-Classifier/README.md

   - Later on i have followed a technique, where I am constantly checking if a node predicts a particular label with at least 90% confidence, then I am stopping the splitting there.
 Thus, it is a dynamic cutoff.

+We have acheived a final accuracy of 70.8% on the test data set.

+## K- Nearest Neighbours
+KNN algorithm is one of the simplest classification algorithm.
+KNN is a nonparametric, lazy learning algorithm.
+So for this, we have taken the data from the files given as numpy arrays namely x_train, y_train, x_test, y_test.
+Then, we have used the Euclidean distance as the distance metric for calculating the distances between the points.
+For each test instance in x_test the distance to each of the x_train is calculated and stored into a matrix of size n*m where n is the length of x_test and m is the length of x_train.
+After we found the distances we sorted each row in the matrix using argsort().
+Depending on the k value chosen we selected the initial k distances in each row of the sorted distances.
+From the selected first k nearest neighbours, we chose the most common label and predict that as the label for the test instance and append it to the predictions array.